Studying as an exchange pupil at an upper secondary school level

 - have a valid passport

-- be admitted to full-time studies in an organised exchange programme at upper secondary school level for maximum one year
+- be admitted to full-time studies in an organised exchange programme at an upper secondary school for maximum one year

 - have an comprehensive health insurance that is valid in Sweden

-- show that you have pocket money for the time you will be in Sweden.
+- have pocket-money for the time you will be in Sweden.